IceSofticon30th/node-auto-tweet-remover/README.md

 # node-auto-tweet-remover
-A Node.js app that remove your expired tweets.
+A Node.js app that removes your expired tweets.